 Australian wool is trusted by those who use it and wear it right around the globe.
-This handbook is designed to help strengthen that trust among the consumers who drive demand for it.
+This handbook is designed to help strengthen that trust with existing consumers and extend the knowledge to new consumers in today's market that demand transparent and sustainable supply chains.

-Within, you will find essential facts regarding sheep health, welfare and biosecurity practices, as well as the world-leading sustainability and traceability processes that underpin the Australian wool industry.
+Within, you will find essential facts regarding sheep health, welfare and biosecurity practices, as well as the world-leading quality, sustainability, traceability and quality assurance processes that underpin the Australian wool industry.